BushLife - Backpack Gear Load Out

 Survival Kit Food Items

-An MRE is a must survival item to tuck into your get home bag.
+Your survival food kit should include a three-day supply of food.
+You will always find an MRE or two tucked away in my get home bag.
 It is a survival pack, after all.
-The MRE provides a significant baseline for anything else we add to the food department.
+The MRE provides a significant nutritional baseline for anything else we add to the food department.
 With a long shelf life, you need not worry about it expiring.
 Learn more about MREs here.

 The Sustainment Pouch

 Once we get into an outing, it is nice to pack an extra day’s worth of food just in case anything goes wrong.
-Space should not be an issue, provided you have a backpack with built-in MOLLE webbing, which allows you to bolt on a smaller food bag.
+Space should not be an issue, provided you have a pack – Molle panel bundle (built-in MOLLE webbing), which allows you to bolt on a smaller food bag.
 For that, I use one or two 7-litre military sustainment pouches.

 These are simple one-pocket pouches that attach via MOLLE straps.
 That also means they separate easily to facilitate hanging them in a tree for bear safety during the warmer months.
 All you need is some paracord.